Successful applicants for the grant of New Zealand citizenship are must attend a citizenship ceremony at Council offices.

 At the Grey District Council, citizenship ceremonies are randomly held depending on the number of new citizens.
 Please contact the Council to find out when the next ceremony will be held, phone 03 769 8600 or email firstname.lastname@example.org.

 The New Zealand Citizenship Office (part of the Department of Internal Affairs) administers grants of citizenship, confirmation and denials of citizenship, and descent registrations.

 Held in the Grey District Council Chambers today.
-It was a wonderful occasion where six recipients received their New Zealand Citizenship in front of their friends and families.
+This was a very special occasion for eight recipients who received their New Zealand Citizenship in front of friends and family.

-We had recipients of Ireland, South Africa, England and Filipino nationalities.
+We had recipients of Egyptian, Indian, Swedish and United Kingdom nationalities.